Jane Hague

-Electoral history
+Career

 Hague was first elected to the council in 1994 as a Republican during the merger of Metro with King County Government.
 In 1996 she was elected Chair.

 Prior to 2007 Hague was easily reelected four times with little or no opposition.
-In 2007, she won reelection in that year's council election with 57-percent of the vote, running against a perennial candidate whom she outspent $433,000 to $35,000.
+In 2007, she won reelection in that year's council election with 57-percent of the vote, running against a perennial candidate she outspent $433,000 to $35,000.
 In 2015, she was defeated for reelection by Claudia Balducci.

 Hague served as Vice Chair of the Council.